gonnyzalowski-crypto/food_service/README.md

 1. Open an order with an active shipment
 2. Use the **Add Tracking Update** form
-3. Select status: Picked Up, In Transit, Customs Hold, Customs Cleared, Delivered
+3. Select status: Picked Up, In Transit, Delivered
 4. Add location and description
 5. Customer sees updates in real-time on their tracking page